jpaquay/jpaquay.github.io/_posts/2020-02-28-test-markdown.md

 ---
 layout: post
-title: Sample blog post
-subtitle: Each post also has a subtitle
+title: Open carefully.
+I'm mostly `harmless`
+subtitle: The steps above are the bare minimum configuration
-gh-repo: jpaquay/jpaquay.github.io
+gh-repo: jpaquay/jpaquay.github.io/
 gh-badge: [star, fork, follow]
 tags: [test]
 comments: true
----

-Open carefully.
-I'm mostly `harmless`

-The steps above are the bare minimum configuration.

 ---

 Both menus are completely optional and can be commented out if not required.
 Use the template provided in the [file](/post/about) as a guide.